 If your second or third vehicle is a required cost for your business, a business loan can help!
 These loans come in all kinds of varieties and interest rates, and you may not even have to borrow based on your personal credit score.
 When looking to finance a car for business expenses, you should definitely start with a business loan.

-Remember that every car loan or other loan type you inquire about will require a hard credit check that shows up on your credit report.
+Remember that every auto loan or other loan type you inquire about will require a hard credit check that shows up on your credit report.
 Multiple inquiries in a short period can negatively affect your credit score!

 Best Case Scenarios for Multiple Auto Loans